sasajoan/ReadMe/README.md

 we are doing.
 I cope very well with stress and I will not let it demotivate me and negatively reflect on my work.
 We all realize that the job diversity is extending along with the new technology: working with real-time devices, mobile devices, web sites and web applications, server side development, database code and many more.
-There are plenty of functions and places for us, who like to code, where we will find our best one.
+There are plenty of functions and places for us, who like to code, where we can find our best one.